ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 What is each property doing?

 -   transition-property: which properties will be animated. we can animate all, or choose 1 or more individually.
--   transition-duration: how long the animation takes
+-   transition-duration: how long the animation takes.
 -   transition-timing-function: a little complex, but you can think of it as if the speed of the animation is smooth, or it speeds up, slows down etc.
 -   transition-delay: how long after the animtation is trigged, that it should actually begin.